Marcianos vs. Mexicanos: Release

 The film premiered in theaters in Mexico on March 9, 2018.

 Reception

 Box office

-The film opened at #4 on its opening weekend in Mexico, earning $13.5 million pesos (US$0.7 million).
+The film opened at #4 on its opening weekend in Mexico, earning $13.5 million pesos.

 Critical response

 Upon its release, the film has received negative reviews from critics, to which some criticized the film's plot and humor; others praised its political impact approach.
 It has a 9% "Rotten" rating on the review aggregator website Tomatazos, a Mexican localized version of Rotten Tomatoes.